Complex structure on the six dimensional sphere from a spontaneous symmetry breaking: Geometric structures and symmetry breaking

-An example is ${\rm SU}(2)\times{\rm SU}(2)$ as a complex manifold.
-Note that this space carries another kind of complex structure too and is also known as a Calabi--Eckmann manifold \cite{cal-eck}.
-However in principle this later space differs from our example here.
-Another example is the exceptional Lie group ${\rm G}_2$ as a complex manifold.

-Picking a representative $J$ of the complex structure on $G$, we put an induced orientation onto $G$ as well as a metric by defining it to be $g(u,v):=\frac{1}{2}g'(u,v)+\frac{1}{2}g'(Ju, Jv)$ for some metric $g'$ and any vector fields $u,v$ on $G$.
-Then the almost complex operator $J$ is orthogonal with respect to $g$.
-Consequently taking $\Phi$ to be $J$ and the metric to be $g$ just constructed we obtain that $(\Phi ,g)$ solves (\ref{vakuum}) on the compact space $G$ i.e., gives rise to a strictly weak spontaneous symmetry breaking ${\rm SO}(2m)\rightarrow{\rm U}(m)$ where $\dim_\R G=2m$.
-The spontaneously broken vacuum represents the complex structure on $G$.
+Suppose $G$ is an even dimensional compact Lie group with $H^2(G;\C )\cong 0$ and take $M:=G$ to be the base manifold in (\ref{YMH}).
+Picking a representative $J$ of the complex structure on $M$ put an induced orientation as well as a metric $g_J$ onto $M$ for which $J$ is orthogonal.
+Such metric exists by averaging any metric $g$ with respect to $J$ i.e., setting $g_J(u,v):=\frac{1}{2}g(u,v)+\frac{1}{2}g(Ju,Jv)$ for vector fields $u,v$ on $M$.
+Consequently taking $\Phi :=J$ and $g:=g_J$ and $\nabla$ to be its Levi--Civita connection we obtain that $(\nabla ,\Phi ,g)$ solves (\ref{vakuum}) on the compact space $M$ i.e., it gives rise to a strictly weak spontaneous symmetry breaking ${\rm SO}(2m)\Rightarrow{\rm U}(m)$ where $\dim_\R M=2m$.
+The spontaneously broken vacuum represents the complex structure on $M$ which is not K\"ahler.